jimdavis1/dxkbdocs/Viral_Annotation.md

 # Viral Annotation
-The dxkb mission is to build tools that are intended to accellerate immunogen design.
-In order to do this, either at the bench or through the use of advance AI-based modeling it is necessary to have accurate and consistent genome annotations.
+One of the goals of dxkb is to build tools that can accellerate immunogen design.
+In order to do this, either at the bench or through the use of advance AI-based modeling, it is necessary to have accurate and consistent genome annotations.
 For this project, we have developed a simple low-tech viral annotation system that scales well.
-It currently covers the  *Paramyxoviridae*, *Bunyavirales*, and *Filoviridae*, and *Pneumoviridae*.
+It currently covers the *Paramyxoviridae*, *Bunyavirales*, *Filoviridae*, and *Pneumoviridae*.
 This document is intended to describe how the annotation system currently works.
 The GitHub repo for this project can be currently found here: https://github.com/jimdavis1/Viral_Annotation.git.

 ## Covered viral taxa